jansen95/ThingiesApp/README.md

 ## Pushing & Merging
-The master branch is a protected branch.
+The master branch is a **protected branch**.
 You can't push your commits directly into this branch.
 First you have to setup a new branch, push your commit to the new branch, and do a pull request on GitHub to merge your commits into the master branch.
 Please choose your branch names in a descriptive manner.
 For example if you are currently working on the map-, todo-, or calendar screen feature name your branch the respective branch name: